lever/postings-api/README.md

 | text        | Job posting name
 | categories  | Object with location, commitment and team
 | description | Job description (as styled HTML).
+| descriptionPlain | Job description (as plaintext).
 | lists       | Extra lists (such as requirements, benefits, etc.) from the job posting.
 This is a list of `{text:NAME, content:"unstyled HTML of list elements"}`
 | additional  | Optional closing content for the job posting (as styled HTML).
+This may be an empty string.
+| additionalPlain  | Optional closing content for the job posting (as plaintext).
 This may be an empty string.
 | hostedUrl   | A URL which points to Lever's hosted job posting page.
 [Example](https://jobs.lever.co/leverdemo/5ac21346-8e0c-4494-8e7a-3eb92ff77902)
 | applyUrl    | A URL which points to Lever's hosted application form to apply to the job posting.
 [Example](https://jobs.lever.co/leverdemo/5ac21346-8e0c-4494-8e7a-3eb92ff77902/apply)